MnemoWare/CogniRay/docs/Chapter D - Directional Projection Protocol.md

 > These results extend the stability theorems of Chapter C to directional scenarios - showing that geometric and angular information jointly shape the evolution of distributed memory structures.

+> **Note on Forgetting:** While HPM introduces a projection-based update mechanism that is spatially localized and conflict-resilient, **it does not inherently prevent catastrophic forgetting**.
+If multiple projection rays target overlapping memory regions without explicit replay or structural separation, older memories may be gradually overwritten.
+To preserve long-term information, the system may require **reactivation of past projections**, **suppressive update schemes**, or **explicit memory partitioning**.
+HPM provides the *tools* for continual learning — but **stability must be architected, not assumed**.

 ---

 ## D.8 Practical Implementation Notes